ChordPro/chordpro/docs/content/ChordPro-Reference-Implementation.md

 ## Unicode support

 The original `chord` program was already revolutionary in supporting the ISO-8859.1 character set for input, allowing most european languages to be processed.
-ChordPro takes all input in UTF-8 encoded UNICODE but falls back to ISO-8859.1 is needed.
+ChordPro takes all input in UTF-8 encoded UNICODE but falls back to ISO-8859.1 if needed.
+When the input files contain a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark), UTF-16 and UTF-32 are also handled automatically.

 ## User defined chords and tunings, not limited to 6 strings